typh15/MessageApplication/README.md

 3. If validation fails, the saved session is cleared and the app opens `Login-Registration-Page`.
 4. Registration calls `/registration` and stores the returned `uniqueId` and username.
 5. The board screen uses `useBoards()` to poll available public boards and boards the user belongs to.
-6. Users can create boards, join visible boards, or request private-board access by unique board ID.
+6. Users can create boards, join visible boards, join protected boards by unique board ID and password, or request private-board access by unique board ID.
+7. The board screen links to `Account-Page`, where users can edit profile data, upload a profile image, view invites, accept/decline invites, and sign out.
-7. `Chat-Page` uses polling hooks for messages, board details, and join requests.
+8. `Chat-Page` uses polling hooks for messages, board details, and join requests.
-8. Chat shows a join-request button only when pending requests exist.
+9. Chat supports text messages, image messages with optional captions, board member invites, and a join-request button when pending requests exist.
-9. `Board-Join-Requests-Page` lets board members approve pending requests.
+10. `Board-Join-Requests-Page` lets board members approve pending requests.

 ## API Reference